pypa/gh-action-pypi-publish/README.md

 For best results, figure out what kind of workflow fits your project's specific needs.

-For example, you could implement a parallel workflow that pushes every commit to TestPyPI or your own index server, like `devpi`.
+For example, you could implement a parallel job that pushes every commit to TestPyPI or your own index server, like `devpi`.
 For this, you'd need to (1) specify a custom `repository-url` value and (2) generate a unique version